stitchdata/docs/_saas-integrations/google-sheets/v1/google-sheets-v1.md

 #     Replication Details    #
 # -------------------------- #

+replication sections:
-  - title: Spreadsheet Setup
+  - title: "Spreadsheet Setup"
     anchor: "spreadsheet-setup"
     content: |
       For proper table replication in Stitch's {{ integration.display_name }} integration, all of your sheets must have column headers in the first row.
-Starting from row two is where your data should begin.
+Row two is where your data should begin.

+  - title: "Replication Outputs for your Individual Sheets"
+    anchor: "replication-outputs"
+    content: |
+      Stitch's {{ integration.display_name }} integration will output tables containing metadata about your spreadsheet, as well as replications of your individual sheets.
+For each sheet, the integration will output the schema of its resources, based on the column headers and datatypes in row two.
+It will also output a record for all columns that have columns headers and for each row of data.

+      The primary key in each row of a sheet is the row number.
+The field for the primary key is `__sdc_row`.
+The foreign keys included in the sheet are connected to the **Spreadsheet Metadata**, `__sdc_spreadsheet_id`, and the **Sheet Metadata**, `__sdc_sheet_id`.

 # -------------------------- #